microchip-pic-avr-examples/pic24fj64gu205-curiosity-nano-oob/README.md

 ## Operation

-If the board is powered but not connected through the "TARGET USB" connector, then the LED on the board will "breath" on and off.
+If the board is powered but not connected through the "TARGET USB" connector, then the LED on the board will fade on and off.

 If the board is connected through the "TARGET USB" port to a PC